taokayan/searchengine/README.md

 - Multi-language searching support: support all UTF-8 compatible searching characters, especially Chinese.

 Version 1.1
-- Prevent DOS attack: limiting 1 request per 15 sec to the same domain
+- Avoid DOS attack: limiting 1 request per 15 sec to the same domain
 - Optimized for result display: only the best URL will be shown per domain
 - Further Optimized for spinning harddisk access